 - To restore an individual channel, open the Channels folder and then locate the channel.

-  - To restore an individual post, navigate Channels > channel name > Conversation, then locate the chat message.
+- To restore an individual post, navigate Channels > channel name > Posts, then locate the chat message.

 What happens to channel data when it is restored?

 - Restoring the Channels folder brings back all channels of a team, including all posts and replies.

 - If the channel still exists in Teams, deleted and edited messages will be added to the bottom of the posts feed.
 All existing messages that have not been edited will be skipped.

 - If the channel has been deleted from Teams, the channel with all posts will be restored.

 - Restoring an individual channel brings back all deleted and edited posts of a channel, including all replies.
 Existing posts that have not been edited will be skipped.

 - Restoring an individual post brings back all replies.
 The message will be restored as a new one at the end of the channel's posts.

 Note: A shared channel is restored as a standard channel.